The City of Claremont has co-mingled, single-stream recycling. That means that everything recyclable goes into the same bin, including:

 To check out a compost bucket for collecting compostable waste, see the checkout page.

 - Vegan food scraps (no meat or dairy)

 - Thin paper products (napkins, tissues, paper towels)

-- Other biodegradable/compostable items (Challah for Hunger plastic bags, disposable dining hall takeout containers, tea bags)
+- Other biodegradable/compostable items (Challah for Hunger plastic bags, egg shells, coffee grounds, tea bags)

 DO NOT COMPOST:

 - Non-vegan food scraps (anything with meat, eggs, cheese, etc.)

 - Biodegradable/compostable items (utensils, cups, plates, to-go containers)